-- Use black ink or ball-point pen.

-- Fill in the boxes at the top of this page with your name, centre number and candidate number.

-- Answer all questions.

-- Answer the questions in the spaces provided
+- Use black ink or ball-point pen. - Fill in the boxes at the top of this page with your name, centre number and candidate number. - Answer all questions. - Answer the questions in the spaces provided use this as a guide as to how much time to spend on each question.

-- there may be more space than you need.